yale-nova/weave/experiments/ReprodcutionReadme.md

 These files are part of each trace directory, enabling validation of our execution logs and experiment freshness.

+You may check that the executors are running SGX by checking the executor ERR logs as a validating example.
 ## Numerical Analysis

 ### Overall SGX Overhead Across All Systems